-The company started out as a manufacturer of components for filtration systems and integrated water filtration is still an optional part of its faucet systems.
-In fact, if you are considering a filtered water option, we recommend that you look at an integrated Waterstone under-sink filtration package to go along with your Waterstone kitchen sink faucet.
+The company started out as a manufacturer of components for filtration systems and integrated water filtration along with instant hot water dispensers are still an optional part of its faucet systems.
+In fact, if you are considering a filtered or instant hot water option, you might want to take a look at the various Waterstone under-sink packages to go along with your Waterstone kitchen sink faucet.

 How to Get a Sample Waterstone Faucet

 Contact Dino Rachiele at Rachiele Sinks or text him at 407-396-3596, which he will actually answer.
 How rare is that?.

 Dino and his guys make some fabulous handcrafted custom sinks in copper, stainless and a handful of other metals (if you ask nicely).

 He keeps a few Waterstone faucets around that he will lend you for a few days, free of charge, so you can see (and feel — they weigh up to 12 lbs. or even more) for yourself the impressive quality and craftsmanship of these American-made premium faucets.
 All heas asks in return is that if you decide to buy a Waterstone faucet, you buy it through his company.

 While you're poking around Rachiele's website, take a look at the fabulous Rachiele custom sinks.
 One of the few lines of sinks that equal the quality of Waterstone faucets.